 In this post, I’ll offer a few DIY recipes for masks that incorporate spirulina.
 Before we get into that though, let’s see what the green powder is all about and how to get most benefits from incorporating it into our diets and skincare routine.

-RELATED: For other food-based masks and facials, see this post.
+Related Post: For other food-based masks

 What is Spirulina?

 Spirulina – otherwise known by its scientific name of cyanobacteria – is actually a blue-green bacteria that is very high in valuable nutrients such as proteins, B vitamins, minerals, and antioxidants.

 According to the US Department of Agriculture, spirulina has high amounts of protein (4g in 1 TBS), 15% of the daily requirement for Vitamin B2, 11% of Vitamin B1, and 4% of Vitamin B3.
 In addition, 1 TBS of spirulina will provide 11% of the daily need for iron and around 21% of copper.
 Add to it substantial amounts of magnesium, manganese, potassium, and selenium, and it’s plain to see that spirulina is indeed a true superfood.